eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 You can get the necessary *JSON config file*, from your Firebase console.
-The unsupported PUSH authenticator App (privacyIDEA Authenticator) which you can find in Google Play Store and Apple App Store uses a Firebase project, that is managed by the company NetKnights.
+The eduPUSH authenticator App (eduMFA Authenticator) which you can find in Google Play Store and Apple App Store uses a Firebase project, that is managed by the GWDG.
-You need to get an SLA to receive a JSON config file for accessing the project.
+You need to get in touch trough support@gwdg.de with them, to receive a JSON config file for accessing the project.

+When using the the legacy PUSH token type, please refer to the privacyIDEA documentation.
+However we don't recommend or support using it anymore.

 HTTP provider